What does American fashion mean in 2021?

 The Met Gala's red carpet may prove to be the place to witness fresh additions to America's new fashion work stock.
 As celebrity guests prepare to ascend the Met's famous staircase on Monday evening, there's an expectation that their sartorial choices will reflect fashion's need for deeper values and explore the rich and complex identity of today's Americans.
 Young, diverse, eco-conscious designers and brands will, most likely, take center stage.

-"Designers are in independent as never before and they have their own perspectives, sensibilities and experiences," Wintour said.
+"Designers are independent as never before and they have their own perspectives, sensibilities and experiences," Wintour said.
 "Taken together, the community is an incredibly exciting one.
 It's inclusive, sustainability-minded, intent on mentorship and connection, and determined to push important conversations forward."